Thiruppathi/awsome-day/README.md

   - Spot Price based on supply/demand determined automatically
   - Spot price above bid, instance terminate

+### Auto Scaling
+- Scale EC2 Capacity automatically
+- suited for application that experience variability in usage

+### Cloud Watch
+- CPU Usage, LAtency and other maetrics are monitored by this.

 ## TO DO
 - Create AWS account